 Anonymous reports are accepted but can give rise to a need to investigate.
 Alvernia University tries to provide supportive measures to all Complainants, which is impossible with an anonymous report.
-Because reporting carries no obligation to initiate a formal response, and as Alvernia University respects Complainant requests to dismiss complaints unless there is a compelling threat to health and/or safety, the Complainant is largely in control and should not fear a loss of privacy by making a report that allows Alvernia University to discuss and/or provide supportive measures.
+Because Alvernia University has no duty to investigate where an investigation is not requested by the Complainant, unless there is a compelling threat to health and/or safety, the Complainant is largely in control and should not fear a loss of privacy by making a report that allows Alvernia University to discuss and/or provide supportive measures.

 - Confidential reporters are professional counselors in the University Counseling Center, Student Health Center medical staff, and Campus Ministry professional staff, including priests and laypersons, acting in their capacities as counselors are confidential reporters.
-Those staff members are: - Counseling Center - Campus Ministry - Health & Wellness Center
+Those staff members are:

+- Medical and Counseling Center

+- Campus Ministry

-A Formal Complaint means a document submitted or signed by the Complainant or signed by the Title IX Coordinator alleging a policy violation by a Respondent and requesting that Alvernia University investigate the allegation(s).
+A Complaint means an allegation of Sex-Based Harassment made to the Title IX Coordinator or signed by the Title IX Coordinator alleging a policy violation by a Respondent and requesting that Alvernia University investigate the allegation(s).